-Carnegie's Climate Change Evolution Experiments C2E2 at Stanford
+Carnegie's Climate Change Evolution Experiments

 In 2021, we have launched a new field station on Stanford campus that can host 30,000 Arabidopsis thaliana pots.
 This station has 27 sections distributed in 9 rows x 3 segments equipped with a sprinkler systems that are independently programmed to simulate rainfall patterns.
 Our aim is to test the ability of genetically-distinct A. thaliana populations to withstand different climate pressures of increasing reduced abundance and increased stochasticity of precipitation.